No exercise is more anticipated yet dreaded by business leaders than budget season and annual strategic planning.

 The pressure to execute a repeatable and scalable process is immense because failure to do so significantly impacts a company’s ability to meet its goals.
 As organizations and boards prioritize efficiency over growth-at-all-costs, developing a budget that clearly links investments to strategic goals is a crucial first step in effective spend management.

-We’ll explore budgeting and planning, breaking down 10 steps (and tips) to help you prepare and navigate the process effectively while ensuring your leadership team stays focused on achieving efficient growth.
+We’ll explore budget season, breaking down 10 steps (and tips) to help you prepare and navigate the process effectively while ensuring your leadership team stays focused on achieving efficient growth.

 1. Kickoff Strategic Planning